unowhat/ML_eng/cnn_assignment.md

 ## Overview

 This take-home assignment evaluates your understanding of convolutional neural networks (CNNs) in PyTorch.
 You will implement a basic CNN for image classification.

 The task is divided into **two steps**:
 1. Build a basic convolutional block.
 2. Extend it with a fully connected output layer.

-Please write clean, well-documented code, and include your parameter calculations as comments or markdown blocks.
+Please write clean, well-documented code and include your parameter calculations as comments or markdown.

 ---

 Assume you are designing a prototype image classifier for a dataset similar to **CIFAR-10**:

-- Each image is a **32×32 RGB** image.
+- Each image is a **32×32 RGB** image
-- There are **10 target classes**.
+- There are **10 target classes**

 ---